Skip to content

 Croatia digital nomad visa: income, duration and the tax catch

 Croatia quietly runs one of the more generous remote-work routes in Europe.
-The popular name is misleading: this is not a Schengen-style visa but a one-year temporary-stay permit for digital nomads.
-And here is the kicker that sets it apart from nearly every other EU nomad scheme — the income you earn on it is exempt from Croatian income tax.
-That one fact, plus a coastline you get to live on for a year, is why it keeps landing near the top of people’s shortlists.
-The catch is that it is built to be short-term: twelve months, no straight renewal, then a break before you can return.
+The popular name is misleading: this is not a Schengen-style visa but a temporary-stay permit for digital nomads that runs up to 18 months.
+And here is the kicker that sets it apart from nearly every other EU nomad scheme: the income you earn on it is exempt from Croatian income tax.
+That one fact, plus a coastline you get to live on for well over a year, is why it keeps landing near the top of people’s shortlists.
+The catch is that it is built to be short-term: up to eighteen months, no straight renewal, then a break before you can return.

 Below are the parts people actually weigh up: who can apply, how much income you need to show, how long the stay lasts, and where the tax break helps versus where it quietly doesn’t.
-The figures are marked unverified and pegged to a Croatian salary multiple that shifts each year, so check the current number with the Ministry of the Interior (MUP) before you commit.
+The income figures here are rounded, and the threshold behind them keeps moving: Croatia pegs it to a multiple of the average net salary and re-sets it every year.

 The facts, at a glance